abdoomr2003/alx-low_level_programming/README.md

 this is 0x00.
-C - Hello, World project  new
+C - Hello, World project